MicrosoftDocs/entra-docs/docs/identity/hybrid/cloud-sync/how-to-configure-entra-to-active-directory.md

 ms.collection: M365-identity-device-management
 ---

-# Provision groups to Active Directory using Microsoft Entra Cloud Sync
+# Provision groups to Active Directory using Microsoft Entra Cloud Sync (Preview)

 The following document will guide you through configuring cloud sync to synchronize groups to on-premises Active Directory.
 This configuration document is specific to on-premises Microsoft Entra Cloud Sync's Group Provision to AD.
 For information on a traditional on-premises to cloud configuration see [Configure and new installation - AD to Microsoft Entra ID](how-to-configure.md).